-Make use of the following tools to diagnose what actually happened.
-Then you can begin seeking solutions for hard disk failure.
+Make use of the following tools to diagnose what is actually happening.

-Use Hard Disk Sentinel to Assess Hard Disk Health Status
+1. Use Hard Disk Sentinel to Assess Disk Drive Status

-Hard Dist Sentinel is a MUST have a utility for monitoring disk performance and health.
+Hard Dist Sentinel is a MUST have utility for monitoring disk performance and health.

 Hard disk sentinel will give you the correct assessment of your drive and warn you of impending doom.
-It continuously monitors and displays the health status of the drive in percentage.
+It continuously monitors and displays the health status of the drive.

-Any score below 50% should be a sign that the drive is dying and the data inside it needs to be transferred.
+Any score below 50% should be a sign that the drive needs replacement.

-On second thought, a good disk drive should read 100%, Anything below that is a tell-tale sign it needs to be replaced.
+On second thought, a good disk drive should read 100%, Anything below that is a tell-tale sign that something is wrong.

 If the disk drive is not accessible because Windows is corrupted, run the Hard Disk Sentinel which is bundled inside the freeware HIREN boot CD.